kairosfuture/dcipher-frontend-challenge/README.md

 - React hooks
 - Fast render performance (focus on improving render performance)
+- Good modularization of components.
+Separate functionality of bar chart with use of react components
 - Dockerization of app
+- Unit tests with jest
 - CI build using github actions
 - Dynamic projection settings of bar chart component (ability to change projection fields like x, y, color, etc.)